Before we begin. A disclaimer.

 But I thought about it.
 Allowed myself to dream a little.
 And now I was seeing dollar signs too.

 "Yeah.
 It could make sense for them.
 Great PR.
-A solid userbase.
+A userbase they could funnel into their products.
 A product that is useful.
 I think the deal is gonna go through."

-I'm explaining to him how I built Epilepsy Blocker, sold it and changed my life.
+I'm explaining how I built Epilepsy Blocker, sold it and changed my life.

 Of course, that never happened.
 Lol.